Bradford Shellhammer: Involvement in Fab.com and subsequent projects

 In 2010, Goldberg approached Shellhamer with the idea to launch Fabulis, a company that would serve as a social media network to provide travel advice and reviews to the young gay community.
 Shellhammer agreed to sign onto the project, and in February 2011, the company's name was shortened to Fab.
 During Shellhammer's tenure as chief design officer, Fab expanded rapidly and was valued at over $1 billion at its peak.
 By 2012, the site had over 10 million members and offered over seven million unique products.

-Shellhammer left the company in November 2013 and launched Shellhammer.co, a consulting company for business design, digital merchandising, and branding.
+Shellhammer left Fab in November 2013 and launched Shellhammer.co, a consulting company for business design, digital merchandising, and branding.
 He remains a stakeholder in and advisor to Fab.
 In 2014, Shellhammer became the chief design officer for the retailer Backcountry.com.
 In 2015, he founded Bezar and served as the company's chief executive officer.
-He later sold the company to AHAlife due to difficulty raising outside investment.
 In 2016, Shellhammer was brought onto the executive team at eBay to serve as chief curation and merchandising officer.

 Personal life

 In March 2013, Shellhammer married partner Georgi Dimitrov Balinov, an investment banker at Barclays and a graduate of New York University.
-Actress and comedian Sandra Bernhard led the ceremony at New York's Russian Tea Room.
+Actress and comedian Sandra Bernhard led the ceremony at New York's Russian Tea Room which also included performances by Billie Ray Martin, Marcella Detroit, Andy Bell of Erasure, and Latrice Royale.
+Lady Bunny was the DJ.

-Shellhammer maintained a home in Sparrow Bush, New York.
+Shellhammer maintained a home in Sparrow Bush, New York and later Stuyvesant, New York.
+His weekend home and NYC apartment were both published in Architectural Digest.
 He is a noted art collector and was reported to have a number of Andy Warhol and Keith Haring pieces in his possession in 2017.
 Shellhammer's San Francisco home was featured in The Telegraph for its vibrant colors and "Warholian" interior design.